 - Review and discussion: after we complete all of the necessary tests, we will meet with you in our Enterprise, Luverne and Troy, AL, clinics to share and discuss our findings.
 Together, we will decide upon the ideal treatment plan for you.

 Our Eye Exams Explained

-We offer a family-friendly practice, with our team of professional optometrists, Dr. Allen Dunn, Dr. David Hamlin, Dr. Mary Kate Moring and Dr. Samara Perryman.
-Experienced in performing eye exams for infants, children and adults, we invite you to schedule an appointment in our offices in Troy, Luverne and Enterprise, AL. Located conveniently to serve many neighboring communities, we are accessed easily from Ozark, Brundidge, Union Springs, Pine Level, Banks, Fort Rucker, Geneva, Brantley, New Brockton, Elba and Greenville, AL.
+We offer a family-friendly practice, with our team of professional optometrists, Dr. Allen Dunn, Dr. David Hamlin, Dr. Mary Kate Moring, Dr. Samara Perryman and Dr. Tammy Wallace.
+Experienced in performing eye exams for infants, children and adults, we invite you to schedule an appointment in our offices in Troy, Luverne, Ozark and Enterprise, AL. Located conveniently to serve many neighboring communities, we are accessed easily from Ariton, Brundidge, Union Springs, Pine Level, Banks, Fort Rucker, Geneva, Brantley, New Brockton, Elba and Greenville, AL.